muratk5n/thirdwave/en/README.md

 ---

-Notice the relative flattening of the curve..
+There's a relative flattening of the curve..
 Oil is becoming harder and harder to find?
 More offhore, and especially "deep offshore" exploration might be proof that it is.
 That jels with Hubbard's thesis who had made some good calls on US oil exploration leves before the